In-Tray Examples and Tips

 - I will confirm my attendance.

-Here is another example of a task you are asked to respond to by writing a letter:
+Example Two:In this example task you are asked to respond to by writing a letter:

-Important tips for in tray and e tray exercisesPrior to doing an in tray exercise it is vital you have a brief look through the documents and study the organisational chart.
-This will give you an overview of the organisation, the inter-personal relationships, politics and the issues you have to consider prior to deciding on the appropriate method to handle each of the documents.
+Important tips for in tray and e tray exercisesPrior to doing an in tray exercise it is vital you have a brief look through the documents given, including the organisational chart.
+This will give you an overview of the organisation, a feel for the inter-personal relationships, politics and the issues you have to consider before deciding on the appropriate method to handle each document.

-- Does the document require your personal attendance or can it be delegated to a member of staff?
+- Does the document require your personal attention,or can it be delegated to a member of staff?
 If so, who should it be delegated to?

 - Does the document require immediate attention or can it be postponed and until when?